cryptonexii/murfcoin/doc/README.md

 Setup
 ---------------------
 Murfcoin Core is the original Murfcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Murfcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Murfcoin transactions, which requires approximately 22 gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Murfcoin Core, visit [murfcoin.org](https://murfcoin.org).
+To download Murfcoin Core, visit [murfcoin.org](https://murfcoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Murfcoin on your native platform.
+The following are some helpful notes on how to run Murfcoin Core on your native platform.

 ### Unix